Our top 10 tips for successfully starting a fall vegetable garden in Tucson.

 Recommended varieties: “Waltham 29“, “Early Purple Sprouting”

 - Brussels Sprouts: Brussels sprouts are notoriously hit or miss in our climate.
 Planting your seeds early and in a very nutrient dense soil is the best way to guarantee you’ll have a harvest come winter.
-Brussels sprouts require a lot of space, however they are very slow to mature.
-You can take advantage of the empty space around your Brussels sprouts by planting some quick maturing crops such as radish.
+Brussels sprouts require a lot of space and they are very slow to mature.
+You can take advantage of their slow growth by planting some quick maturing crops such as radish in the area around the sprouts.
 By the time the radish matures the Brussels sprouts will just be getting started.
 You may even be able to sow and harvest a second crop of radishes in the same space if you are lucky.

 - Cabbage: Head cabbages grow very well in our cool season, they mature quicker than broccoli or Brussels sprouts, but take a little longer than lettuce and other leafy greens.
 Like most other crops we plant in Tucson, the cabbages that do the best are those that are small in size and have a short growing season.

 Recommended Varieties: “Copenhagen Market“, “Early Jersey Wakefield“, “Green Acre“, “Red Acre“.

 - Collard Greens: Collard greens don’t really require a long growing season, young leaves can be harvested in about 45 days, however you can get away with planting some now due to the fact that they actually don’t mind the heat as much as some of their relatives.
 Harvest the leaves while they are still young and tender for the best flavor.

 Recommended Varieties: “Champion“, “Georgia Southern“.